fattmacoban/fattmacoban/README.md

+👋 Hello & Welcome!
+I’m Fatma Çoban

-💫 A developer who loves creating, learning, and growing continuously.
+💫 I’m a developer who loves creating, learning, and growing continuously.

-⚛️ I build clean, smooth, and user-focused interfaces using React, React Native, and JavaScript.
+⚛️ I build clean, smooth, and user-focused interfaces with React, React Native, and JavaScript.

-🤝 I value collaboration, idea exchange, and growing together in productive teams.
+🤝 I enjoy collaborating, exchanging ideas, and growing with productive teams.

 🌍 Discipline, consistency, and curiosity are the cornerstones of my growth journey.

-🌱 I enjoy renewing myself through learning and deepening my skills through creating.
+🌱 I thrive on learning new things and deepening my skills through projects.

 🚀 Sharing, teaching, and inspiring others is a natural part of my journey.